badsyntax/server-tools/monitoring/README.md

 ```

 Add the following, but change X.X.X.X to the either the ip address of the monitoring server. or the address of the network bridge, if installing in a container (eg 10.0.3.1).
 (I needed to add this when port-forwarding to the nagios nrpe service within containers.)
+dont_blame_nrpe is set to 1 allow (n) arguments to be passed to the commands.
+(I am yet to figure out a better way to do this.
+Passing arguments feature is required for "check_http_domain" command,)

 ```
 ######################################